Edward the Black Prince: Family

-Edward married his second cousin once removed Joan, Countess of Kent, in early 1361.
+Edward married his half-first cousin once removed Joan, Countess of Kent, in early 1361.
 Their wedding was conducted in secret, and was later annulled the same year because of lack of needed dispensation, but afterwards the couple managed to obtain the necessary documents and married once again on 10 October 1361.
 Joan was the daughter and heiress of Edmund, Earl of Kent, the younger son of King Edward I by his second wife Margaret of France.
 She and Edward had two sons, both born in Aquitaine: